core-wg/comi/draft-ietf-core-comi.md

 (5) Datastore:
-: A resource used to access configuration data, state data, RPCs and actions.
+: A resource used to access configuration data, state data, RPCs, and actions.
 A CoMI server may support a single unified datastore or multiple datastores as those defined by Network Management Datastore Architecture (NMDA) {{RFC8342}}.

 (6) Event stream:
-: A resource used to get real time notifications.
+: A resource used to get real-time notifications.
 A CoMI server may support multiple Event streams serving different purposes such as normal monitoring, diagnostic, syslog, security monitoring.

 (7) Security:
 : The server MUST prevent unauthorized users from reading or writing any CoMI resources.
-CoMI relies on security protocols such as DTLS {{RFC6347}} or OSCOAP {{RFC8613}} to secure CoAP communications.
+CoMI relies on security protocols such as DTLS {{RFC6347}} or OSCORE {{RFC8613}} to secure CoAP communications.

 ## Major differences between RESTCONF and CORECONF {#major-differences}

-CORECONF is a RESTful protocol for small devices where saving bytes to transport counts.
+CORECONF is a RESTful protocol for small devices where saving bytes to transport a message is very important.
 Contrary to RESTCONF, many design decisions are motivated by the saving of bytes.
 Consequently, CORECONF is not a RESTCONF over CoAP protocol, but differs more significantly from RESTCONF.